tigefa4u/tigefa4u.github.io/_posts/2012-03-02-do-not-give-name-test-for-your-models.md

 ![Do not give name Test for your models](/images/do_not_give_test_name_for_models.jpg)

-Let's start with creating new application:
+Lets start with creating new application:

     ~$ rails new test_app --skip-test-unit --old-style-hash --skip-javascript --skip-bundle --skip-git ~$ cd test_app